Æthelred the Unready: Background

-In the ninth century, Anglo-Saxon England came under increasing attack from Viking raids, culminating with an invasion by the Great Heathen Army in 865.
-By 878, the Vikings had overrun the kingdoms of Northumbria, East Anglia, and Mercia, and nearly conquered Wessex, but in that year the West Saxons achieved a decisive victory at the Battle of Edington under King Alfred the Great (871–899).
-Over the next fifty years, the West Saxons and Mercians gradually conquered the Viking-ruled areas, and in 927 Alfred's grandson Æthelstan (924–939) became the first king of all England when he conquered Northumbria.
-He was succeeded by his half-brother and Æthelred's grandfather, Edmund (939-946), who almost immediately lost control of the north to the Vikings, but recovered full control of England by 944.
-He was killed in a brawl with an outlaw, and as his sons Eadwig and Edgar were infants, their uncle Eadred (946–955) became king.
-Like Edmund, Eadred inherited the kingship of the whole of England and soon lost it when the magnates of York (southern Northumbria) accepted a Viking king, but he recovered it when they expelled King Erik Bloodaxe in 954.
+In the ninth century, Anglo-Saxon England came under increasing attack from Vikings, beginning with raids and culminating in an invasion by the Great Heathen Army in 865.
+By 878, the Vikings had overrun the kingdoms of Northumbria, East Anglia, and Mercia, and nearly conquered Wessex, but in that year the West Saxons achieved a decisive victory at the Battle of Edington under King Alfred the Great.
+Over the next fifty years, the West Saxons and Mercians gradually conquered the Viking-ruled areas, and in 927 Alfred's grandson Æthelstan became the first king of all England when he conquered Northumbria.
+He was succeeded by his half-brother and Æthelred's grandfather, Edmund, who almost immediately lost control of the north to the Vikings, but recovered full control of England by 944.
+He was killed in a brawl with an outlaw, and as his sons Eadwig and Edgar were infants, their uncle Eadred became king.
+Like Edmund, Eadred inherited the kingship of the whole of England yet soon lost it when the magnates of York (southern Northumbria) accepted a Viking king, but he recovered it when they expelled King Erik Bloodaxe in 954.

 Eadred's key advisers included Dunstan, Abbot of Glastonbury and future Archbishop of Canterbury.
-Eadred, who suffered from ill health, was in his early thirties when he died, and Eadwig (955-959) succeeded at the age of around fifteen.
+Eadred, who suffered from ill health, was in his early thirties when he died, and Eadwig succeeded at the age of around fifteen.
 He was the first king since the early ninth century not to face the threat of imminent foreign invasion, and England remained free from Viking attacks until early in Æthelred's reign.
-Eadwig died only four years later, and was succeeded by Æthelred's father Edgar (959-975).
+Eadwig died four years later, and was succeeded by Æthelred's father Edgar.
 Eadwig had appointed Ælfhere to be ealdorman of Mercia, and he became the premier layman, a status he retained until his death in 983.
 His rise was at the expense of the family of the East Anglian magnates, and his rivalry with Æthelwine, Ealdorman of East Anglia, disrupted the country after Edgar's death.

-Ealdormen were the second rank of the lay aristocracy below the king.
-They governed large areas as the king's local representatives and led local levies in battle.
-Thegns were the third rank, who owned substantial land and played an important administrative and military role.

 The monastic Benedictine reform movement reached its peak in Edgar's reign under the leadership of Dunstan, Oswald, Archbishop of York, and Æthelwold, Bishop of Winchester.
-It became dominant with strong support from Edgar, earning him high praise by monastic writers.
-He was a strong, indeed overbearing ruler, and he enriched Benedictine monasteries at the expense of lay landowners and secular (non-monastic) religious institutions. Æthelwold was the most active and ruthless of the Benedictine leaders in securing land to support his monasteries, in some cases driving out secular clergy in favour of monks.
+It became a powerful force with strong support from Edgar, earning him high praise by monastic writers.
+He was a strong, indeed overbearing ruler, and he enriched Benedictine monasteries by forcing lay landowners and secular (non-monastic) religious institutions to give up land to them. Æthelwold was the most active and ruthless of the Benedictine leaders in securing land to support his monasteries, in some cases driving out secular clergy in favour of monks.